ar1ocker/ar1ocker/README.md

 🦵 [SquadJS-Disband-Squad-By-Name](https://github.com/ar1ocker/SquadJS-Disband-Squad-By-Name) **- The plugin for disband squads by its name**

+💬 [SquadJS-Warn-Player-By-Role](https://github.com/ar1ocker/SquadJS-Warn-Player-By-Role) **- The plugin for player's warns when he takes on a certain role**

 ⏩ [Squadjs-Skipmap-Plugin](https://github.com/ar1ocker/Squadjs-skipmap-plugin) **- Squadjs plugin for voting for skipping a map** JavaScript, SquadJS

 # English